dbmi-bgm/granite/README.md

                          [--rdthr RDTHR] [--abthr ABTHR]

     optional arguments:
-      -i INPUTFILE [INPUTFILE ...], --inputfiles INPUTFILE [INPUTFILE ...] list of files to be used for the single/joint calling [e.g. -i file_1 file_2 ...], expected bgzip and tabix indexed RCK files
+      -f FILE, --file FILE  file to be used to call positions.
+To do joint calling specify multiple files as: "-f file_1 -f file_2 -f ...".
-      -o OUTPUTFILE, --outputfile OUTPUTFILE
+                            Expected bgzip and tabix indexed RCK file -o OUTPUTFILE, --outputfile OUTPUTFILE
                             output file to write results as BIG format (binary hdf5), use .big as extension